dxw/contracts/agreements/govpress.md

     3. All contact regarding the services dxw provides as part of this contract must be made via Support Tickets.

-    4. You agree that any contact you make with us that is not via a Support Ticket may be overlooked or disregarded and that any consequent failure on our part to respond to you will not be a breach of this contract.
+    4. You understand that any contact you make with us that is not via a Support Ticket may be overlooked or disregarded and that any consequent failure on our part to respond to you will not be a breach of this contract.